Arpita-deb/Sales_Data_Analysis/README.md

 6. sales_team_sheet

 ### Reliability and Originality:
 There is no information how the data is collected or preprocessed.
-Since this dataset has been provided by Coursera in this capstone project we can assume its reliability and originality.
+For the purpose of our analysis, i.e., to study sales dynamics, share the results through a PowerBI dashboard and performing a time series analysis, this dataset is adequate.

 ### Comprehensiveness:
 The data contains information that may help us find the answer to the key questions.
+So it is comprehensive.

 ### Citation:
 There is no external citation for this dataset.
 One can visit [data.world](https://data.world/dataman-udit/us-regional-sales-data) for basic informations.

 ### Current:
 The dataset was created 3 years ago.
-Clearly it is outdated.

 ## Data Dictionary